PSC-Naval Dockyard: Financial and delivery problems

 In 2005, the Public Accounts Committee (PAC) brought up the public attention after unveiled serious corruption in the PSC-ND management and particular failed to meet the due date of the first NGPV vessel.
 Local media revealed that the construction of the remaining vessels was also delayed due to financial difficulties in the PSC-Naval Dockyard.
 Reports of nonpayment to some 40 sub contractors who were owed RM180 million was met by surprise.
 PSC-ND also failed to remit some RM4 million in contributions to the Employees Provident Fund (EPF), the Inland Revenue Board and the National Co-operative Organisation despite having made salary deductions from its 1,500 staff.
 PSC-ND has also reportedly sought another advance of 1.8 billion ringgit from the government to complete the vessels.

 The PAC claimed that RM120mil would be needed to salvage the first two OPV vessels, and that the Government also needed to pump in at least RM80mil to pay off local vendors, suppliers and contractors.
 This led the NGPV program into crisis.

 Under the intervention of Malaysian Government, a new management team was put in place and the project was revived.
-The Boustead Holding Bhd, also a GLC, took up 37% of stake and became the single largest shareholder of PSCI.
-As a division of PSCI, PSC-ND therefore merged into Boustead Holding Bhd and renamed under Boustead Naval Shipyard Sdn Bhd.
+The Boustead Heavy Industries Corporation, took up 37% of stake and became the single largest shareholder of PSCI.
+As a division of PSCI, PSC-ND therefore taken over by Boustead Heavy Industries Corporation and renamed as Boustead Naval Shipyard Sdn Bhd.

 The two vessels were eventually delivered and accepted by the Royal Malaysian Navy in 2006, a delay of some 18 months.
 The two new ships, KD Kedah and KD Pahang were commissioned in June and August 2006 respectively.